 The following day, 26 June at 1350 hours two mighty explosions amidships rocked the ship sending it into the depths of the sea.
 Two torpedoes had been fired from HMS Trucelent which was depth charged, causing ‘Harukiku’ Maru to hit the bottom at 68 feet.
 There was no loss of life from the 2/4th but tragically 167 POWs went down with the ship.

-In hindsight they were fortunate to avoid the construction of Railway in Sumatra.
+In hindsight Smith, Burgess, Semple and Squance were extremely fortunate to avoid working on the construction of Railway in Sumatra.

 March 1944 – 11 October 1944